Skip to content

 Without FinOps:

-• Cloud bills grow 20-35% faster than revenue
+• Cloud bills can grow faster than the business value they support

 • Teams hoard resources “just in case”